coqueiirox/coqueiirox/README.md

 </div><br/>

-Currently sharpening my skills in Java, Python, C++, Lua, and JavaScript.
-Everyday's a learning day in the life of a coder.
+Currently sharpening my skills, Everyday's a learning day in the life of a coder.